 Words: Chris Randall

-Enthusiasts will need little in the way of introduction to one of the most affordable and popular cars on the classic scene.
-Launched in 1962 to replace the MGA, the MGB proved to be an instant hit, and with monocoque construction it was a much more modern affair.
-The roadster appeared first, with the GT arriving in 1965 with its neat Pininfarina styling that blended sporting looks with useful practicality.
+Enthusiasts will need little introduction to one of the most affordable and popular cars on the classic scene.
+Launched in 1962 as a replacement for the MGA, the MGB was an instant success, and its monocoque construction made it a far more modern proposition.
+The roadster came first, followed in 1965 by the GT, whose crisp Pininfarina styling combined sporting flair with genuine day-to-day practicality.

 Bodywork

-For a car that appears so compact and simple, a B can harbour a multitude of corrosion-related sins, so don’t be swayed by a shiny exterior.
-Rust can fester deep within the structure, requiring major surgery, and the cost of such work will far outstrip the value.
-Plenty have been restored already, of course, although you’ll need to establish the quality of the work as low values led to more than a few examples being bodged over the years.
+For a car that looks so small and straightforward, the B can hide a surprising number of corrosion-related horrors, so don’t be fooled by a glossy finish.
+Rust often lurks deep within the structure, demanding extensive repairs, and the cost of doing this properly will far exceed the car’s value.
+Many have already been restored, but it’s vital to confirm the standard of the work, as low values in the past led to plenty being poorly patched up.

 Engine and transmission

-The B-Series engine is a tough old thing and the five-bearing version fitted from 1964 is notably more robust.
-They’ll soldier on with even a modicum of regular maintenance and a DIY rebuild is straightforward; budget around £2500 for a professional to do it, and a similar amount for a rebuilt unit with an unleaded cylinder head.
+The B-Series engine is a durable old unit, with the five-bearing version introduced in 1964 being particularly robust.
+With even modest routine servicing they’ll keep going, and a home rebuild is perfectly achievable; expect to pay around £2500 for a professional overhaul, or a similar sum for a fully rebuilt engine with an unleaded cylinder head.

-If it seems broadly healthy then check for blue smoke indicating bore wear or a blocked crankcase breather, and low oil pressure – 50-60psi at speed is a good sign.
-And listen out for knocks and rumbles from the bottom end indication the need for a rebuild, and for the clatter of a worn timing chain and valve-gear.
-Check for oil leaks too – a leaking rear crankshaft oil seal means the engine will need to come out to fix it.
-Neglect can result in the cooling system silting up, so look for signs of overheating which will do for the head gasket.
+If it appears generally sound, watch for blue smoke which can point to bore wear or a blocked crankcase breather, and check oil pressure – 50-60psi at cruising speeds is reassuring.
+Listen carefully for knocks or rumbles from the bottom end that suggest a rebuild is looming, as well as the rattle of a tired timing chain or worn valvegear.
+Oil leaks are common, but a leaking rear crankshaft seal is more serious as it requires engine removal.
+Poor maintenance can also allow the cooling system to silt up, so any signs of overheating could spell trouble for the head gasket.

 Suspension, steering and brakes

-The simplicity of the MGB extended to the suspension with coil springs and wishbones up front, a live axle with leaf springs and lever arm dampers all round.
-As long as the mounting points haven’t succumbed to corrosion it’s just a case of checking for perished wishbone bushes and for springs and dampers that have succumbed to age.
-Replacement parts are cheap and readily available, with reconditioned dampers costing around £40 apiece.
+The MGB’s straightforward nature carries over to its suspension, with coil springs and wishbones at the front, plus a live rear axle on leaf springs and lever-arm dampers all round.
+Provided the mounting points haven’t fallen victim to rust, it’s largely a matter of checking for tired wishbone bushes and springs or dampers worn out by age.
+Parts are inexpensive and easy to source, with reconditioned dampers costing roughly £40 each.

 Interior, trim and electrics

-Another part of the MGB’s appeal lies in the comfortable and reasonably spacious cabin, and with a sound driving position it makes for a very useable classic.
-There’s not much to concern potential buyers here, and everything is available if refurbishment is needed; you’re looking at around £700 for a full set of vinyl seat covers and new carpets, with leather costing a few hundred more if you want to add some plushness.
+Part of the MGB’s charm is its comfortable and reasonably roomy cabin, and with a good driving position it remains a very practical classic.
+There’s little here to trouble prospective buyers, and everything is replaceable if refurbishment is required; a full set of vinyl seat covers and new carpets will cost around £700, with leather adding a few hundred pounds more if you fancy a touch of luxury.

-The only question mark is around originality as many cars have been restored more than once, although this may or may not matter to you.
-Perhaps more important is that a scruffy interior is nothing to worry about if the rest of the car is solid.
-All of this applies to both GTs and roadsters, although the drop-top requires an additional check for signs of water ingress which won’t do trim any good and risks corrosion in the floors.
+The only potential concern is originality, as many examples have been restored more than once, though this may or may not matter to you.
+Perhaps more relevant is that a tatty interior is no cause for alarm if the rest of the car is sound.
+This advice applies equally to GTs and roadsters, although the latter needs an extra check for water ingress, which can damage trim and promote corrosion in the floorpan.

-One other point worth mentioning is that the electrical system used a pair of 6-volt batteries located in compartments (which are prone to corrosion so remember to check them) behind the seats, and it’s not uncommon to find this has been converted to use a single 12-volt battery.
-Easy enough to carry out – specialists can supply a battery and fitting kit for around £120 – it’s a worthwhile improvement that notably improves starting in cold weather and proves much cheaper when battery replacement is needed (consider that a pair of new 6-volt items are £180–200).
+Another point worth noting is that the MGB’s electrical system originally used two 6-volt batteries in compartments behind the seats, which are prone to corrosion, so these should be inspected.
+It’s not uncommon for cars to have been converted to a single 12-volt battery.
+This is straightforward to do – specialists can supply a battery and fitting kit for around £120 – and it’s a sensible upgrade, improving cold-weather starting and costing considerably less than replacing two new 6-volt batteries, which would set you back £180-£200.

 MGB: our verdict

-Affordable, fun to drive and simple to maintain, it’s easy to see why the B remains so hugely popular with enthusiasts of all ages.
-That it benefits from the sort of specialist and club support that many classic car owners can only dream of is the icing on the cake, and it means that you can buy one safe in the knowledge that you’ll not struggle for help and advice.
+Affordable, enjoyable to drive and straightforward to maintain, it’s easy to see why the B remains so beloved by enthusiasts of all ages.
+The fact it enjoys the kind of specialist and club support that many classic car owners can only dream of is the cherry on top, meaning you can buy one confident that advice and assistance are never far away.

-That level of support shouldn’t be underestimated if you want a pain-free ownership experience.
-If there’s a downside it’s the propensity for rust, and the potential for cheap examples to have been bodged in the past, but with so many out there you shouldn’t have any trouble avoiding problematic cars.
+That level of backing shouldn’t be overlooked if you want a hassle-free ownership experience.
+If there’s a drawback, it’s the car’s tendency to rust and the risk that cheaper examples may have been poorly repaired in the past, but with so many available, finding a sound example should be straightforward.

-And whether you opt for a rtoadster or GT you won’t be disappointed with the enjoyment on offer, plus there’s lots of scope for upgrades – from improvements to handling and performance, to making one easier to live with on longer journeys – so you can really make an MGB your own.
-It might seem like the default classic car choice but there are good reasons why so many have fallen for its charms.
+Whether you go for a roadster or a GT, you won’t be disappointed with the fun on offer, and there’s plenty of room for upgrades – from handling and performance enhancements to making one more comfortable on longer trips – so you can truly make an MGB your own.
+It might feel like the obvious classic car choice, but there are plenty of reasons why so many drivers have succumbed to its charms.

 MGB timeline